secretmoo35/dart-cancellation-token-http/README.md

 **Currently based on version 0.13.4 of the [HTTP package](https://pub.dev/packages/http/versions/0.13.4).**

+## Features

+* Retains all original functionality of the HTTP package.
+* Cancel HTTP requests using CancellationTokens.
+* Pair with the [cancellation_token](https://pub.dev/packages/cancellation_token) package to make a cancellable API request and parse the response JSON in a cancellable isolate using a single token.

 ## Using

 This package keeps the same APIs as the base HTTP package, but with the addition of optional `cancellationToken` parameters.
+For more information on CancellationTokens, refer to [CancellationTokens](https://pub.dev/packages/cancellation_token#cancellation-tokens).

 ```dart
 import 'package:cancellation_token_http/cancellable_http.dart' as http;